Updated: Feb 19

 It's ok for them to feel 'superior', but its not ok for us to want a positive representation of us?
 That's why, many a time; we often stand alone.
 Because these Aryan minded people don't even think that we deserve it.

 Also, we do get responses from some of these women as well.
 When you learn to recognize that this "Are you jealous?" question you get from some of them is nothing but a shaming tactic, to deflect from this whole issue and to sweep this under the rug.
 And many of them will be silent on this issue.
-And when you realize that it will make you want to be more vocal about it because you will realize that this is just a gas-lighting tactic.
 They want you to stop talking about it because you are calling them out for being colorist.

 You're calling me a hater for pointing this out because you are comfortable with outshining me.
 You love feeling superior, and therefore; don't want equal representation.